-Keighley McFarland joined Ecologic Institute in 2012.
-Currently, she works as a Researcher with a focus on biodiversity policy, sustainability transitions, land use policy and food systems.
-She is a native English speaker and speaks fluent German as well as basic French and Spanish.
+Keighley McFarland joined Ecologic Institute from 2012 to 2019.
+She worked as a Researcher with a focus on biodiversity policy, sustainability transitions, food systems, and innovative science communication.
+She is a native English speaker and speaks fluent German.

 In May 2015, Keighley McFarland completed her master's degree in Integrated Natural Resource Management at Humboldt-Universität zu Berlin (Germany).
 Her areas of focus in her master's studies were transitions in food systems and sustainable agriculture.
-She graduated with distinction from UC Berkeley in 2011, where she studied political economy and German with a concentration on European environmental policy and economics.
-She also completed an exchange semester at the Otto Suhr Institute of Political Science (OSI) at the Freie Universität Berlin (Germany) in 2010, where she focused on European politics and energy policy.
+She graduated with distinction from UC Berkeley in 2011, where she completed her B.A. in political economy and German with a concentration on European environmental policy and economics.
+She spent an exchange semester at the Otto Suhr Institute of Political Science (OSI) at the Freie Universität Berlin (Germany) in 2010.